Riizade/Homebrew-Garbage/rules.md

 Creating a New Character
 -----
-Characters start with 15 points to distribute among attributes, 20 points to distribute among skills, three abilities, two talents, and a single style.
+Characters start with 15 points to distribute among attributes, 20 points to distribute among skills, three abilities, three talent points, and a single style.
 Attribute points may instead be spent to acquire or improve skills.
 However, you may not use skill points to acquire or improve attributes.

 You may place a maximum of 5 points into a particular skill or attribute at level 1.